 The DOJ submits the report to a special master appointed by the courts who, after hearings from both parties, determines whether the petitioner should be compensated and to what extent.
 If the special master approves the compensation, the U.S. Department of Health and Human Services awards it.

-Filing a vaccine injury compensation case and proving the injury in court may not be easy.
+Filing a vaccine injury compensation case and proving the injury in court may be difficult.
 That’s why it is recommended that you enlist the services of qualified lawyers with proven experience in vaccine complication cases.
 A strong and well-prepared case will significantly increase your chances of receiving compensation from the U.S. Department of Health and Human Services.